Conformal theory of everything: Gravity

-we can see from (\ref{30}) that the effective potential has a minimum $\varphi_{c} = \varphi_{0}$ away from the origin.
-This means that quantum corrections of the dilaton field $\varphi$ spontaneously breaks the conformal symmetry via the Coleman-Weinberg mechanism \cite{Coleman}.
+In this case, the effective potential (\ref{41}) has a minimum $\left\langle\varphi\right\rangle = \varphi_{0}$ away from the origin, which means that quantum corrections of the dilaton field spontaneously breaks the conformal symmetry via the Coleman-Weinberg mechanism \cite{Coleman}.

 After the spontaneous breaking of the conformal symmetry, the MCG action (\ref{2}) becomes

 where